8 Bad-Ass Historical Women Who Defied Gender Norms

 photo of a sign that says "she believed she could so she did"

-Uncovering the hidden stories of women who broke the rules and changed history
+The hidden stories of women who broke the rules and changed history

-Mary Anning (1799-1847): Fossil Hunter & Pioneer in Paleontology
+Mary Anning (1799-1847): Fossil Hunter & Paleontology Pioneer

 Mary Anning was born into a working-class family in Lyme Regis, England (fun fact: this area is now called the Jurassic Coast), and grew up collecting fossils along the coastline.
 She learned the art of fossil collection by following around her father, who was an amateur collector himself.